layla4321/BIS15W2024_Group14/exploratory_analysis/exploratory_data_analysis.md

 ![](exploratory_data_analysis_files/figure-html/unnamed-chunk-6-1.png)<!-- -->

 We see that the most common nest builder is female, followed by both parents, then neither, and the least common (which is very uncommon) is a male nest builder.
 Since the 'neither' category won't tell us much about patterns for nest building, we can filter it from further analysis.
+This 'neither' class definitely represents interesting breeding behavior, however.

 Who are the male nest builders?